bjf/sru-stats/README.md

 ---

 ### stats

-Displays various statistics about the various kernels whose data has been captured and stored in the local database using <bold>db-update</bold>.
+Displays various statistics about the one or more kernels whose data has been captured and stored in the local database using <bold>db-update</bold>.

 ![stats example 1](images/stats_small.png)